-A managed File Transfer solution to move large volumes of unstructured data, differs from a plain File Transfer tool, like the world-famous FTP (File Transfer Protocol) client/server combination.
-It does this by offering technical capabilities that earned it the prefix “Managed.”
+A Managed File Transfer solution differs from a plain File Transfer tool like the FTP or SFTP client/server combination by offering technical capabilities that earned it the prefix “Managed.”
 These capabilities include:

-- Guaranteed delivery that leverage ‘retry’ and ‘resume’ options to ensure a successful delivery of files and recovery from failed transfers.
+- Guaranteed delivery that leverages ‘retry’ and ‘resume’ options to ensure a successful delivery of files and recovery from failed transfers.

 - File integrity to certify that the file was not altered accidentally or voluntarily (think “man-in-the-middle”) during its transit.